podo/awesome-framer/README.md

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) — Blog by Kenny Chen with lots of great examples, tutorials
 * [Framer Code](http://framerco.de) — A collection of FramerJS modules, code examples, snippets and tips.

+## Other
+* [Stitch](https://github.com/mattsjohnston/stitch) — Lightweight framework for adding interaction to your Framer prototypes directly from your Sketch designs.